hanpari/sovereign/source/02/044_decision.md

 For an unknown reason, Uriah took a pillow from under his head and covered his face, his shoulders shaking violently.

 Gromov ignored him.
-“You have my permission to send them the latest offer from SexySexyLadies.”
+“You have my permission to send them the latest offer from SEXYSEXYLADIES.”

 “Would you like to create a referral link, Captain Gromov?
 You will get a provision from each closed transaction.”